 When considering "how long does a baseball game last," weather conditions play a crucial role.
 Rain delays and other weather interruptions can significantly impact the duration of a game, sometimes pausing or even postponing it altogether.

-• Rain Delays
+- Rain Delays

 Rain is the most common weather condition that can interrupt a baseball game.
 When rain becomes too heavy to play safely, the game is paused until the field is playable again.
-Rain delays can range from a few minutes to several hours, depending on the severity of the rain.
+Rain delays can range from a few minutes to several hours, depending on the severity of the rain. - Lightning

 Lightning is another weather condition that can cause a baseball game to be delayed or postponed.
 For safety reasons, games are typically suspended when lightning is in the area.
-The game may resume once the lightning has passed and it is deemed safe to play.
+The game may resume once the lightning has passed and it is deemed safe to play. - Extreme Heat

 Extreme heat can also affect the length of a baseball game.
 In very hot weather, players may experience fatigue and heat-related illnesses.
-Umpires may decide to delay or postpone the game if they believe the heat is posing a health risk to the players.
+Umpires may decide to delay or postpone the game if they believe the heat is posing a health risk to the players. - Snow

 Snow is less common than rain or lightning, but it can also cause a baseball game to be postponed.
 Snow can make the field unplayable and dangerous for players.
 Games are typically not played in snowy conditions.